 Fill out an advertisement order form or contact us for help choosing an effective strategy for your job opportunity.

-Weight Watchers International seeks application for a Senior Manager, Clinical Research in their Science department.
 This is a very exciting opportunity in the Science department to take on a role managing the wide portfolio of Weight Watchers studies, pilots, and clinical trials with researchers around the globe.
-As a science-based company and leader in behavioral weight management, research is at the heart of our program, and serves to provide an evidence base for the efficacy of our current programs and products, and test basic behavioral findings in the context of WW to drive program innovation.
-You will play a key role as an expert in clinical research, as well as a behavior change subject matter expert related to weight management and well-being.
+As a science-based company and leader in behavioral weight management, research is at the heart of our program and serves to both provide an evidence base for the efficacy of our current program and products as well as test basic behavioral science in the context of WW to drive program innovation in the areas of health and wellness.
+You will play a key role in coordinating and managing research within the Science Department as it relates to clinical trials, pilots, and special projects.